gravitl/netmaker-docs/server-installation.rst

 The following uses Nginx as an http server.
 You may alternatively use Apache or any other web server that serves static web files.

 1. Download and Unzip UI asset files
-2. Copy Config to Nginx
+2. Copy Config to Nginx or other reverse proxy
 3. Modify Default Config Path
 4. Change Backend URL
 5. Start Nginx